-We begin in Sophomore year building on the language of creative form-making learned in Foundation; we study how meaning, narrative and purpose can be expressed in the physical object.
-Sophomore year is dedicated to the study of meaningful form-making which is at the core of every good product.
+We begin in Sophomore year building on the language of creative form-making learned in Foundation; we study how meaning, narrative, and purpose can be expressed in the physical object.
+Sophomore year is dedicated to the study of meaningful form-making, which is at the core of every good product.

-The focus of Junior year is human engagement with products.
-Using principles of ethnography and ergonomics, DesignSpace (your studio courses) will focus on human-centered design, developing products that engage users and strive to solve real problems.
+The focus of Junior year is real-world human engagement with products.
+Using principles of ethnography and ergonomics, DesignSpace (your studio courses) will focus on human-centered design, developing products that engage users and me to solve real problems.

-Senior year is dedicated to empowering you to pursue a personal direction in product design and to transitioning into your career of choice.
+Senior year is dedicated to empowering you to pursue a personal direction in Product Design and to transitioning into your personal career direction as a designer.
 In the first semester, you will research to determine a direction for your thesis work and career trajectory.
-In the second semester, you will engage with mentors in developing thesis work as a project aimed at turning your design into reality.
+In the second semester, you will engage with mentors in developing thesis work as a project aimed at turning your design concepts into reality.
 Senior year is also distinguished by a strong entrepreneurial emphasis.
 It is through the principles of entrepreneurship that you will learn how to take your work out of the studio and into the real world.

-PRODUCT DESIGN - 2024-2025 (75 Studio Hours)
+PRODUCT DESIGN - 2025-2026 (75 Studio Hours)

 Course Number Course Title Credit Hours

 Freshman Year

 Fall Semester FOUN 100 Foundation 9

 Spring Semester FOUN 110 Foundation 9

 Sophomore Year

 Fall Semester PDES 201 DesignSpace 1 6

 PDES 210 Prototyping for Designers 3

 Spring Semester PDES 202 DesignSpace 2 6

 PDES 230 Theory & History of Product Design 3

 Junior Year

-Fall Semester PDES 301 DesignSpace 3: Research Studio I 3
+Fall Semester PDES 301 DesignSpace 3 6

-PDES 302 DesignSpace 3: Materials Lab 3
+PDES 315 Design Drawing Studio 3

-Spring Semester PDES 303 DesignSpace 4: Research Studio II 6
+Spring Semester PDES 303 DesignSpace 4 6

 PDES 320 Professional Practice for Designers 3

 Senior Year

-Fall Semester PDES 401 DesignSpace 5: Thesis Research and Development 6
+Fall Semester PDES 401 DesignSpace 5 6

-PDES 410 Interaction Design for Product Applications 3

-Spring Semester PDES 402 DesignSpace 6: Product Design Thesis Studio 6
+Spring Semester PDES 402 DesignSpace 6 6

-PDES 452 Design Entrepreneurship 3
+ENTP 353 Creative Enterprise Studio 3

 Other Required INTPD 300 Product Design Internship 3

-Studio Courses:
+Studio Courses: -

 (1)

 Studio Electives: Any studio elective 3

 (1)